charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 clprolf follow the open-closed principle, while not really modifies java but rather add notions on top on existing object oriented concepts.

-### THE DECLENSIONS OR ROLES OF OBJECTS - THE CLASS ROLE OR CLASS RESPONSABILITY
+### THE DECLENSIONS OR ROLES OF OBJECTS - THE CLASS ROLE OR CLASS RESPONSIBILITY

 Declensions are about the nature of an object.
-Clprolf uses only basic class roles, which is the class responsability.
+Clprolf uses only basic class roles, which is the class responsibility.
 This should reduce the ambiguity of their definitions.
 The definition of the roles is quite intuitive.
-In clprolf, every class has a responsability, either a simu_real_obj, or an agent, or for the technical objects, a worker_agent, or a comp_as_worker responsability.
+In clprolf, every class has a responsibility, either a simu_real_obj, or an agent, or for the technical objects, a worker_agent, or a comp_as_worker responsibility.
 Some object natures are the same than others(synonyms), because we want to emphasize some aspects.

 There are here only five declensions( five main roles) in clprolf, worker_agent ( or simu_comp_as_worker(, comp_as_worker), agent ( simu_real_world_obj, or "simu_real_obj", "simu_agent", "abstraction"), "model" (model_real_world_obj, or , "model_real_obj"), information and indef_obj: only code for computer, or pure code of simulation. clprolf is based on the fact that you can notice use agents to some objects in a system.
 And some objects emulate, or simulate, real-world objects, as an abstraction of the underlying data structure.
 Even in system programming, much abstractions of such objects are used, such as connections, streams, files or threads.
 Then, the other kind of objects could be objects for computational or technical tasks.
 We tell that it is as algorithmic tasks given to a computer seen as a worker agent.
 So this object is seen as a micro-computer, specialized in the given task.
 The micro-computer is quite like a worker agent.
 So we emulate a worker, and it needs a compilation to truly understand the algorithms.
 These roles of objects aims to help for make clearer the object oriented programming, and facilitate maintenance.
 It aims also to facilitate design choices, and responsabilities separation.
 The agent(or equivalent) should be easier to use and write, in general.
-The vision and responsability of the class is clearly indicated, and chosen from the beginning, and it adds information on the design of the developer.
+The vision and responsibility of the class is clearly indicated, and chosen from the beginning, and it adds information on the design of the developer.

 We keep flexibility with the optional "indef_obj"(indefinite object), like a traditional oo object.